kpander/punyblog/README.md

   - use templates for common page structures
   - copy static assets to a dist folder

-The rendered destination folder should be considered a self-contained static website.
+The rendered destination folder is a self-contained static website.

 ### Why another static site generator?